Written by Hannah Cox, founder of betternotstop

-How much does it cost to be a ‘Creator’?
+How much does it cost to be a ‘Creator’ on Patreon?

 It takes hard work, time and money to be a creator.
 Just to give you an idea of the actual costs, here is a breakdown of what I personally spend each month running my little corner of the internet:

 - £10 Hosting & Domain (Read ‘How To Start a Successful Blog’ Here)